deendin/contact-form-with-laravel/README.md

 At a minimum this solution provides the ability to:

-1. Create a message (name, email address and message) and
+1. Create a message (name, email address and message)
 2. View messages
-3. An email notification gets sent to an admin when the contact form API (create) service is triggered.
+3. Notify an admin when the contact form API (create) service is triggered.
 To change the recipient of this email, the .env.example file needs to be updated with a new value.
 The key is called :  email can be found in the `.env.example` file, if there is no value for this email, the fallback email would be the one set in the constant file called: `admin_email` with a value of `admin@example.com`

 ### How has this been done?